Maring Higa AMFT

 Just for You

-Individual therapy for neurotypical partners is about rebuilding your sense of self, processing your experience, and finding clarity — regardless of what happens in the relationship.
-This is your space, completely.
+Individual therapy for neurotypical partners is about rebuilding your sense of self, processing your experience, and finding clarity - regardless of what happens in the relationship.
+Your partner doesn't need to be on board for this to be worth doing.

 Reclaiming your identity and rebuilding self-trust

-Gaining clarity about what you want and need
+Getting clearer on what you actually want and need

 Available even if your partner isn't ready for therapy